jasmine/jasmine.github.io/_tutorials/your_first_suite.md

 <p>Jasmine has test double functions called <a href="/api/edge/Spy.html">spies</a>.
 A spy can stub any function and tracks calls to it and all arguments.
 A spy only exists in the <code>describe</code> or <code>it</code> block in which it is defined, and will be removed after each spec.
-There are special matchers for interacting with spies.</p>
+There are special matchers for interacting with spies.Spice function in are never executed so our function setBar will not run insted our spy function will run.We can set a spy using spyOn function.Currently we are calling spy function on setBar property of foo object.So our spy will keep track of how many times it ran ,with what arguments but the function setBar which is setting value of bar is never called.</p>
     </td>
     <td class="code">
 <div class="highlight" markdown="1">